auxoncorp/auxon-sdk/client-libraries/c/README.md

-# C Client Library for Modality
+# C Client Library for Auxon

-A C library used to interact with Auxon's Modality suite of products.
+A C library used to interact with Auxon's suite of products.

 See the [ctests](./ctest) for example usage.